-We removed outliers in the data by retaining samples in which the value of $x_2$ (son's income) is within the $0.95$ quantile of its sample distribution and the value of $x_6$ (number of siblings) is within the $0.95$ quantile of its sample distribution.
+We removed outliers in the data by retaining samples in which the value of $x_2$ (son's income) is at or below the $0.95$ quantile of its sample distribution and the value of $x_6$ (number of siblings) is at or below the $0.95$ quantile of its sample distribution.
 The final number of samples is $1262$.

 We ran CAM-UV and CAM-UV-X with $\alpha = 0.05$.
-For CAM-UV, we apply the following prior knowledge: each of $x_2$ (son's income), $x_4$ (son's occupation), and $x_5$ (son's education) cannot be parents of either $x_1$ (father's occupation), $x_3$ (father's education), or $x_6$ (number of siblings).
+For CAM-UV, we applied the following prior knowledge: each of $x_2$ (son's income), $x_4$ (son's occupation), and $x_5$ (son's education) cannot be parents of either $x_1$ (father's occupation), $x_3$ (father's education), or $x_6$ (number of siblings).
 We ran CAM-UV-X on the adjacency matrix estimated by CAM-UV, without any prior knowledge.